B1CA16/mern-food-delivery/README.md

 ## About the Project

-This project consists of three main components:
+This project consists of four main components:
 - **Frontend**: React
 - **Backend**: Node.js with Express
 - **Admin Panel**: React